EugeneKim/AzureVMSetupWizard/README.md

 #### 1. Prepare the list of tools that will be installed on Azure VM.
 The script refers to tools.json file.
 The JSON file is an array of the objects.
-The object contains the details of installer of a tool. these are keys in an object.
+The object contains the details of installer of a tool.
+These are keys in an object.
 * Name: Name of the tool.
 This name is also used for the folder name.
 * Repository: Location of the installer of the tool
 * Exe: File name of the installer.